Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

      static mc_server_h g_server_h = NULL;
      ```

-     The server updates the metadata and playback information and processes the requests and commands sent by the client.
+     The server updates the metadata and playback information, and processes the requests and commands sent by the client.

      This guide uses a global variable for the handle.